Spatial SQL app

 extra:

-pip install sedona[pydeck-map]
+pip install apache-sedona[pydeck-map]

 The following tutorial showcases the various maps that can be created using SedonaPyDeck, the datasets used to create these maps are publicly available.